Introduction

 Price Alerts

-• React Quickly: Be notified when Cryptocurrencies like Bitcoin hit your target prices.
+• React Quickly: Be notified when any of your holdings — BTC, ETH, or SOL — hit your target prices.

-• Volatility Management: Stay ahead of sudden market changes to capitalise on opportunities or prevent losses.
+• Volatility Management: Stay ahead of sudden market changes across different crypto sectors.

 Best tools for price alerts: